Frequently Asked Questions

 For example, if you have one roommate and you are both on the same lease agreement, you will both be required to move out in the event of claim.
 If you both have separate lease agreements at the same property, and only your lease is covered by a ReLease plan, only you can move out early in the event of claim.

-Your coverage may be denied if you fail to complete your profile before your lease start date.
+Your coverage may not be approved if you fail to complete your profile before your lease start date.
 To complete your profile, simply upload a .pdf of your entire lease agreement and an image of a government issued form of ID after selecting a plan.
 If you purchase coverage within 7 days of signing your lease, but after your lease start date, you must complete your profile by the end of your date of purchase.
 While an exception is not guaranteed, ReLease may consider extending this deadline in extenuating circumstances determined by the ReLease team.

 What is ReLease's refund policy?